 It may appear first as a lack of confidence in driving.
 Perhaps your loved one is passing you the keys more often when you travel together, or they may not want to drive on an unfamiliar route?
 Maybe they aren’t driving at night anymore?

 As your loved one ages or as a medical condition progresses, it may no longer be safe for them to continue driving to and from appointments, the grocery store, or to other commitments.
 You and your loved one should have a conversation about how their needs could be met if the time comes that they need to stop driving.
+The following video may give you helpful tips on how to handle this very sensitive issue.

 If you or your loved one are trying to decide when to stop driving, there are resources to help you identify what to look for when driving skills deteriorate.